 What is Aggregate Demand (AD)?

-Aggregate Demand is the overall total demand of all the goods and the services in the country’s economy and is expressed as a total amount of the money which is exchanged for such goods and services.
-It equals the demand for the Gross Domestic Product (GDP) of the country and describes the relationship between all the things which are bought within the country with their prices.
+Aggregate Demand is the overall demand for all the goods and services in the country's economy and is expressed as the total amount of the money exchanged for such goods and services.
+It equals the demand for the Gross Domestic Product (GDP) of the country and describes the relationship between all the things bought within the country with their prices.

 Formula

-The aggregate demand is calculated using the different components which include Consumer spending, Government spending, investment spending, and the net exports of the country.
+The aggregate demand is calculated using the different components, including consumer spending, Government spending, investment spending, and the country's net exports.

-- Consumer Spending (C) – It is the total amount of spending of the families on the final products which are not used for the purpose of the investment.
+- Consumer Spending (C) – It is the total spending of the families on the final products that are not used for the investment.

-- Investment Spending (I) – The investment includes all those purchases which are made by the companies for producing consumer goods.
+- Investment Spending (I) – The investment includes all those companies' purchases for producing consumer goods.
 However, every purchase is not counted for the aggregate demand as the purchase that only replaces the existing item doesn’t add to the demand.

-- Government Spending (G) – It includes Spending of the Government on the public goods and the social services but does not include the transfer payments, like Social Security, Medicaid, and medical care, etc. because they don’t create any demand.
+- Government Spending (G) – It includes the Spending of the Government on public goods and social services.
+Still, it does not include the transfer payments, like Social Security, Medicaid, medical care, etc., because they don’t create any demand.

-- Exports (X) – It is the total value of foreign countries spending on the goods and services of the home country.
+- Exports (X) – It is the total value of a foreign country's spending on the goods and services of the home country.

-- Imports (M) – It is the total value of spending of the home country on the goods and services imported from foreign countries.
-This will be deducted from the value of exports of the country to arrive at the net exports of the country during the period.
+- Imports (M) – It is the total value of the home country's spending on the goods and services imported from foreign countries.
+It will be deducted from the country's value of exports to arrive at the net exports during the period.

-The difference between exports (X) and imports (M) is also referred to as net exports.
+The difference between exports (X) and imports (M) is also called net exports.

 Example of the Aggregate Demand